 When you're not following a plan on social media, it's easy to forget to post regularly.

-Additionally, creating image and video-based content that's meant to drive revenue for your business can seem far away from your bottom line.
+Additionally, creating image and video-based content meant to drive revenue for your business can seem far from your bottom line.

-However, nowadays, 71% of businesses are on the platform -- to compete with other companies in your industry, then, it's critical you have a solid Instagram strategy in-place, particularly if your intended audience uses the app.
+However, 90% of people on Instagram follow at least one business nowadays.
+To compete with other companies in your industry, you must have a solid Instagram strategy, especially if your intended audience uses the app.

-Fortunately, once you have an ideal plan for your Instagram content, you're able to create content more intentionally and ultimately drive more results for your team and your organization.
+Fortunately, once you have an ideal plan for your Instagram content, you can create content more intentionally and ultimately drive more results for your team and organization.

 Your Instagram's Visual Theme